Wellbutrin vs Adderall

 The two have a few things in common, mostly in how they feel rather than what they treat.

 - Both act on dopamine and norepinephrine, two of the brain's chemical messengers.
+Dopamine and norepinephrine play a part in attention, drive, and alertness, which is why both medications can feel activating.

 - Both can cause insomnia, reduced appetite, anxiety or jitteriness, and a faster heartbeat.